grottrup/grottrup.github.io/_posts/2018-01-16-Raspberry-Pi-Linux-Terminal-Basics.md

-# Learning to use the Linux terminal using a Raspberry Pi

 ## Log 2018-01-04

 A new adventure begins.
 Let me summarize what I am doing and where I currently am in my learning process: